alantech/alan/rfcs/020 - Dependencies permissions RFC.md

 commit(using, dependencies, globalDepsBlock);
 ```

+We should take into account that right now this safeguard will exist if the `.dependencies.ln` file exist.

 ### Alternatives Considered

 - The fisrt option is leave it as is and do not provide any built-in feature, letting users do it manually.
 This is painful.